Allocating Common-Value Goods: Optimal mechanism

-Notice that the normalization $s_{i}=\mP[\omega=+1|s_{i}]$ plays a crucial role here.
-With normalization, the indirect utility functions still exhibit a few structures common in standard mechanism design problems.
+Notice that the normalization $s_{i}=\mP[\omega=+1\mid s_{i}]$ plays a crucial role here, as it implies that the indirect utility functions still exhibit several structures familiar from standard mechanism design problems.

-The above expression immediately gives a few properties of indirect utility functions.
-First, it is an upper envelope of linear functions, hence convex.
-Second, the envelope theorem implies that the slope of $U_{i}$ at each point $s_{i}$ is given by $\sum_{\omega}\mE[x_{i}(s_{i},s_{-i})|\omega]$.
-Since $x_{i}(s)\in [0,1]$, this immediately implies that the subgradients of $U_{i}$ are in the interval $[0,2]$.
-Third, participation constraint requires $U_{i}\geq 0$.
-Finally, since we do not have access to monetary transfer, $U_{i}$ must be pointwise below the interim payoff function induced by the efficient allocation, which we denote by $\overline{U}_{i}$.
+The above expression immediately yields several properties of the indirect utility functions.
+First, it is the upper envelope of linear functions and is therefore convex.
+Second, the envelope theorem implies that the slope of $U_{i}$ at each point $s_{i}$ is given by $\sum_{\omega}\mE[x_{i}(s_{i},s_{-i})\mid \omega]$.
+Since $x_{i}(s)\in [0,1]$, it follows immediately that the subgradients of $U_{i}$ lie in the interval $[0,2]$.
+Third, the participation constraint requires that $U_{i}\geq 0$.
+Finally, because monetary transfers are not available, $U_{i}$ must lie pointwise below the interim payoff function induced by the efficient allocation, which we denote by $\overline{U}_{i}$.

-Therefore, any feasible indirect utility is a convex, increasing, and $2$-Lipschitz continuous function that belongs to a shaded area in Figure \ref{fig: necessity triangle}.\footnote{For a general case where the support of private signals is a strict subset of the unit interval $[0,1]$, we prove that every feasible indirect utility function has an appropriate \textit{extension} that has all these properties over the extended domain $[0,1]$.} In the Appendix, we show that the envelope formula enables us to rewrite the objective function as a linear functional of indirect utility.
-Therefore, if Figure \ref{fig: necessity triangle} characterizes the set of all feasible indirect utility functions, the problem is reduced to maximizing a linear functional subject to this shape constraint.\footnote{\citet{kleiner2022optimal} provides an analogous characterization in multidimensional delegation problems, which leverages the strict concavity of payoff functions.}
+Therefore, any feasible indirect utility is a convex, increasing, and $2$-Lipschitz continuous function that belongs to a shaded area in Figure \ref{fig: necessity triangle}.\footnote{For a general case where the support of private signals is a strict subset of the unit interval $[0,1]$, we prove that every feasible indirect utility function has an appropriate \textit{extension} that has all these properties over the extended domain $[0,1]$.} In the Appendix, we also show that the envelope formula enables us to rewrite the objective function as a linear functional of indirect utility.
+Therefore, if Figure \ref{fig: necessity triangle} characterizes the set of all feasible indirect utility functions, the problem is reduced to maximizing a linear functional subject to this shape constraint.\footnote{\citet{kleiner2022optimal} provides an analogous characterization in multidimensional delegation problems, which leverages the strict concavity of payoff functions.} It should be noted, however, that this argument holds only because payments are not allowed.
+In the next section, we augment the design problem by allowing payments and show that the designer's objective is no longer measurable with respect to agents' indirect utilities.

-However, we find that not all functions in the shaded area are implementable.
+However, not all functions in the shaded area are implementable.
 In particular, consider a function